vercel/modelfusion/docs/concept/run/cost-calculation.md

 Calls to generative models such as OpenAI's API can get expensive quickly.
 To keep track of your costs and to enable you to understand them, `ai-utils.js` contains a cost calculation framework.
 You can use it to log the costs of [runs](/concept/run/) or even implement budgeting that automatically aborts a run when it exceeds a certain cost.

+> ⚠️ Cost calculation is currently only supported for OpenAI models.
+It depends on the current pricing of the API.
+The cost calculation can be inaccurate when the pricing changes or when there are e.g. aborted calls.

 ### Example

 ```ts